 - The network bandwidth if the restore is to a different region

-The number of concurrent restore requests being processed in the target region.
+- The number of concurrent restore requests being processed in the target region

-The database can be restored to any service tier or performance level, and as a single database or into an elastic pool.
-Ensure you have sufficient resources on the logical server or in the elastic pool to which you are restoring the database.
-Once complete, the restored database is a normal, fully accessible, online database.
-The restored database is charged at normal rates based on its service tier and performance level.
+You can restore a standalone, pooled, or instance database to an earlier point in time using the Azure portal, PowerShell, or the REST API.
+The request can specify any service tier or compute size for the restored database.
+Ensure you have sufficient resources on the server to which you are restoring the database.
+Once complete, a new database will be created on the same server as the original database.
+The restored database will be charged at normal rates based on its service tier and compute size.
 You do not incur charges until the database restore is complete.